-Artisan Pro biochar is professionally produced by a company, an association, or an individual using all sorts of eligible biomass found within a radius of 10 km from the production site.
+Artisan Pro biochar is professionally produced using all sorts of eligible biomass found within a radius of 30 km from the production site.
 Artisan Pro biochar is not necessarily applied back to the fields where the biomass was grown but is mostly traded to other farms and industries.
 Artisan Pro biochar is produced at a registered production site with registered production equipment.
 It can be produced by several trained Artisan Biochar Producers (i.e., employees of the certified company), though they work at the same site with the same equipment.
-The maximum annual biochar production still considered artisanal is 1500 m3 per year.
+The maximum annual biochar production still considered artisanal is 1500 m per year.
 The production of larger amounts requires World Biochar Certification (WBC) or an exemption approval as outline below.

-Artisan Pro production sites and entities cannot be certified under the simplified certification procedure for C-Sink Farmers but need site-specific monitoring and regular on-site inspection.

-The annual production of an Artisan Pro producer using the same feedstock class may be considered to be of same quality and is entitle to be used as uniform biochar for the establishment of C-Sink Units to be registered in the Swiss Carbon Register.
+Artisan Pro production sites and entities cannot be certified under the simplified certification procedure for C-Sink Farmers but need site-specific monitoring and verification through regular, at least annual on-site inspections.
+The annual production of an Artisan Pro producer using the same feedstock class may be considered to be of the same quality and is entitled to be used as uniform biochar for the establishment of C-Sink Units to be registered in the Global C-Sink Registry.

 Artisan Pro companies need to estimate their annual production.
-If they expect to produce more than 1500 m3 of biochar per year, the Artisan C-Sink Manager must submit to Carbon Standards a justification, why no industrial pyrolysis plant (burning pyrolysis gases under controlled and monitored conditions with heat usage or electricity production or pyrolysis oil recovery) can be installed yet.
+If they expect to produce more than 1500 m of biochar per year, the Artisan C-Sink Manager must submit to Carbon Standards a justification, why no industrial pyrolysis plant (burning pyrolysis gases under controlled and monitored conditions with heat usage or electricity production or pyrolysis oil recovery) can be installed yet.
 This must include a timeline for the development towards industrialization of the biochar production.
 The Artisan C-Sink Manager must also explain why the certification as Artisan Pro instead of under the WBC standard is still preferred.
-The justification and explanation must be approved by Carbon Standards; the approval may include deadlines for re-evaluation.
+Carbon Standards must approve the justification and explanation.
+The approval may include deadlines for re-evaluation.